tshelburne/relax-client/README.md

 const authMiddleware = bearerAuth(`storage-key`, {store: bearerAuth.THIS_SESSION})
 const authMiddleware = bearerAuth(`storage-key`, {store: 'memory'})

+// this will use X-Auth-Token as both the request and response header for the token const authMiddleware = bearerAuth(`storage-key`, {header: `X-Auth-Token`})

 // client usage
 const client = create(`https://api.test.com/v1`, [ authMiddleware ])

-// this should return a response with an Authorization header containing an auth token await client.post('/login', {username, password})
+// this should return a response with an Authorization (or custom) header containing an auth token await client.post('/login', {username, password})

-// all subsequent requests will automatically contain an Authorization header with the token const res = await client.get('/account')
+// all subsequent requests will automatically contain an Authorization (or custom) header with the token const res = await client.get('/account')
 ```